3sidedcube/3SC-ios/README.md

 The [ios-gitignore.txt](https://github.com/3sidedcube/3SC-ios/blob/master/ios-gitignore.txt) is a common `.gitignore` file used in iOS projects.

 ## Usage
-Bring into the root of your `.xcodeproj` project as the `.gitignore` file.
+Bring into the root of your project as the `.gitignore` file.